Anglo-French blockade of the Río de la Plata: End of the conflict

 After the failure of the expedition to the Parana, Ouseley wrote to his government requesting 10,000 British soldiers, 10,000 French soldiers and an open declaration of war to conclude the conflict.
 In 1846 the 73rd (Perthshire) Regiment of Foot sailed from Cork, and after docking at Rio de Janeiro, arrived in Montevideo, which it defended for seven months against besieging Argentine troops.
 However, unknown to Ouseley, Thomas Samuel Hood was already navigating to Buenos Aires with the opposite instructions from the allied countries: negotiate an end to the hostilities, at whatever price Rosas demanded.
 The repercussion of the battle of Vuelta de Obligado modified the international perception of the conflict in La Plata.
 Hood had also promoted an end to the conflicts because Rosas had suspended the payment of the Argentine foreign debt to Britain as long as Britain maintained the blockade, and a long conflict would harm the finances of the Baring Brothers bank.
-Besides, there was an ongoing political scandal in Britain, as The Times had published Ouseley was favoring a personal business with the blockade.
+Besides, there was an ongoing political scandal in Britain, as The Times had written that Ouseley was favouring a personal business with the blockade.

 Hood arranged with Rosas the conditions for peace, but Ouseley and Deffaudis refused to obey it.
 Deffaudis argued that he had no instructions from Paris to seek a peaceful resolution, and Ouseley that he had to work together with Deffaudis.
 Hood returned to Britain with the proposal negotiated with Rosas.
-The British administration was inclined to leave the conflict, but it was reluctant to accept the Hood bases, as they would mean a capitulation.
+The British government was inclined to leave the conflict, but it was reluctant to accept the Hood bases, as they would mean a capitulation.
 Britain and France sent two new diplomats, John Hobart Caradoc and Alexandre Florian Joseph Colonna, who would pretend to agree with the Hood bases but surreptitiously change the terms.
 Rosas realized the trick, and did not accept their new proposal.
 They moved then to Uruguay, and negotiated an armistice with Oribe.
 Oribe accepted the British terms, but Rivera did not.
 This broke the alliance: the British diplomat was convinced that the terms were reasonable, and decided to go on with his original mission of ending the conflict.
 The French one declared instead that they would keep the blockade, even if it meant doing so alone.